 Best for: Minimalists, frequent travelers, and laptop-only sessions where you want a quick improvement without carrying gear.

-4) Soundance Aluminum Laptop Stand — Best simple cooling + value
+4) Soundance LS1 — Best simple cooling + value

 Key highlights